 - Monitor intake and output for 30ml – 50 ml/hr urine output; may require indwelling catheter insertion for accurate measurement

-- Monitor lab values to determine need for transfusions or signs of complications
+- Monitor lab values to determine the need for transfusions or signs of complications

 - Administer IV fluids, medications and blood products as necessary